 Finaccord’s Worksite Metrics

-report about China offers detailed insights into the behaviour of employed consumers in the context of employee benefits and both financial and health-related wellness.
-It is based on a survey of over 2,000 consumers in China, carried out in the third quarter of 2019; 1,512 of these respondents were employed and, therefore, able to answer all of the questions in the survey.
+report about Italy offers detailed insights into the the behaviour, needs and opinions of employed consumers in the context of employee benefits and both financial and health-related wellness.
+It is based on a survey of over 1,000 consumers in Italy, carried out in the third quarter of 2019; 617 of these respondents were employed and, therefore, able to answer all of the questions in the survey.

 In addition to measuring the proportion of employed consumers with access to various pension and insurance benefits at their place of work, the survey also gathers data concerning whether these benefits could be flexed, traded or made available to the employee’s spouse or partner.
 It also provides insights concerning the proportion of employed respondents who, at the time of the research, had access to a range of additional benefits designed to support employees’ financial, physical or emotional wellness.